patricksevat/nestjs-backend/README.md

 Subsequent times:
 `yarn db:start && yarn start:dev`

+### Test

+Unit test
+`yarn test`

+E2E
+`yarn test:e2e`

 ### Useful

 - pgAdmin
+- `postman/didomi_backend.collection.json` provides a Postman collection.
+Of course, id's might need to be changed

 ### Remarks

-Could have made a shared module with stuff like interceptors, exception filters and pipes.
+- Could have made a shared module with stuff like interceptors, exception filters and pipes.
 Would've made it a bit cleaner
+- In the architecture doc (wrote at the start), I've added some suggestions for middleware.
+Have not added these due to time constraints

 ## The challenge